vargo-james/make-anything/README.md

     loose_sources := ~/myfile.cpp ../foo.asm ~/other_project/*.c

-Files listed here are not excluded by the blacklist.
+Files listed here cannot be excluded by the blacklist.

 *excluded_subdirs*:
 These are subdirectories of directories listed in source_dirs.
 They must be specified by a path relative to one of the included source directories.
+For example, if you have `source_dirs := src` and you want to exclude the directory `src/this/subdirectory`, then set

+    excluded_subdirs := src/this/subdirectory

 *blacklist*:
   Any file listed here will not be used.
-So if you no longer want to compile legacy_code.cpp, but you want to keep it around because it has useful code snippets, then add it to the blacklist.
+So if you no longer want to compile `legacy_code.cpp`, but you want to keep it around because it has useful code snippets, then add it to the blacklist.
 The blacklist does not exclude files added in through the loose_sources variable.